 Import rebates or import tax-free treatment are granted for capital goods (listed in Decree 927/13).
-The existing Natural Gas Plus and Incremental Gas regimes, which have set a threshold (backed by the that survives on governmental subsidies due to price segregation and freezes, as well as tariffs continuing reductions.
+The existing Natural Gas Plus and Incremental Gas regimes (regimes expiring at the end of 2017) have now given place to incentives, above described, for new non-traditional oil and gas exploitation which have set a threshold (backed by the government) of US\$7.5/MMBtu, confirmed the government has committed itself to pay the difference between such amount and the median price obtained for the natural gas from the aggregate production of such concession holder, from traditional and non-traditional sources.